By: Sarah Stone

 I chose Shanghai because I’ve always wanted to visit a place that reminded me of Blade Runner, one of my favorite films.
 Shanghai was the first place that popped into mind, so I booked a ticket, got my visa (hooray for living in Washington, DC – I was able to get a same-day turnaround!), and flew all the way across the world.
 I got to my hotel at about 2:00pm, and contrary to all of the best advice about getting sunlight and eschewing a nap to avoid jetlag, I instantly fell asleep for about six hours.
-When I woke up, I walked to my 14th-floor window and saw a sight not unlike this one:
+When I woke up, I walked to my 14th-floor window and saw shiny, neon buildings and light shows.

 I was so, so, so happy to be there.
 I’d taken Chinese history and culture classes every semester of college, and had always dreamed of coming here.
 I didn’t get to take very good photos, but here are a few from that trip.